 • Jan van Eyck (c.
 1390–1441): A pioneer of oil painting and realism, van Eyck was central to the Northern Renaissance.
 His masterpiece The Arnolfini Portrait set a precedent for interior detail and symbolic narrative.
 Due to the fragility and age of his surviving works, any piece attributed to van Eyck commands near-mythic status and valuation in the art world.

 Each of these artists represents a chapter in the legacy of Renaissance excellence.
-Their work embodies not only the spiritual and intellectual rebirth of Europe but also the enduring principles of proportion, emotion, and material integrity.
+Their work embodies not only the spiritual and intellectual rebirth of Europe but also the enduring principles of proportion, emotion, and material integrity that collectors prize most.

-From an investment perspective, these names are the blue chips of the art world—anchoring both private collections and institutional portfolios with timeless cultural and monetary value.
+From an investment perspective, these names are the blue chips of the art world, anchoring both private collections and institutional portfolios with timeless cultural and monetary value.
+Think of them the way you think of blue-chip equities, but with the added appeal of physical beauty and historical irreplaceability.

 Renaissance Art